jeromegauzins/openai-mr-reviewer-gltlab/README.md

   summarize:
     description: 'The prompt for final summarization response'
     value: |
       Provide your final response in the `markdown` format with the following content:
         - High-level summary (comment on the overall change instead of specific files within 80 words)
         - Table of files and their summaries.
 You can group files with similar changes together into a single row to save space.

-      Avoid additional commentary as this summary will be added as a comment on the GitHub pull request.
+      Avoid additional commentary as this summary will be added as a comment on the Gitlab merge request.
   summarize_release_notes:
     description:
       'The prompt for generating release notes in the same chat as summarize stage'
     value: |
-      Create concise release notes in `markdown` format for this pull request, focusing on its purpose and user story.
+      Create concise release notes in `markdown` format for this merge request, focusing on its purpose and user story.
 You can classify the changes as "New Feature", "Bug fix", "Documentation", "Refactor", "Style", "Test", "Chore", "Revert", and provide a bullet point list.
 For example:
       "New Feature: An integrations page was added to the UI".
 Keep your response within 50-100 words.
 Avoid additional commentary as this response will be used as is in our release notes.

-      Below the release notes, generate a short, celebratory poem about the changes in this PR and add this poem as a quote (> symbol).
+      Below the release notes, generate a short, celebratory poem about the changes in this MR and add this poem as a quote (> symbol).
 You can use emojis in the poem, where they are relevant.

 stages: